-The changing seasons aren’t just a good time to spring clean your home, they’re also a great time to take a look at the processes you use in your organization.
+The start of a new year is a great time to take a look at the processes you use in your organization.
 Depending on what you do, that might mean taking time to review your reporting procedures, your tech stack, or most importantly, your recruitment strategy.

-Below, we’ve listed five ways you can refresh your recruitment strategy this spring and give your small business the best chance at hiring great people.
+Below, we’ve listed five ways you can refresh your recruitment strategy and give your small business the best chance at hiring great people.

 1. Revamp Your Website’s Career Page